-The foreign tax credit is intended to reduce the double tax burden that would otherwise arise when foreign source income is taxed by both the United States and the foreign country from which the income is derived.
+The foreign tax credit intends to reduce the double tax burden that would otherwise arise when foreign source income is taxed by both the United States and the foreign country from which the income is derived.

-Four tests must be met for the tax to qualify for the credit:
+The tax must meet four tests to qualify for the credit:

 - The tax must be a legal and actual foreign tax liability